alumae/kaldi-offline-transcriber/README.md

 This transcribes the file `audio/test.ogg` and puts the result in Transcriber XML format to `result/test.trs`.
 The script automatically deletes the intermediate files generated during decoding, unless the option `--clean false` is used.

+## Speeding up decoding ##

+The most time-consuming parts of the system can be executed in parallel.
+This speeds up decoding with the expense of using more CPU cores.

+To enable multi-threaded execution, set the variable `nthreads` in `Makefile.options`, e.g.:

+    nthreads = 4

+The speedup is not quite linear.
+For example, decoding an audio file of 8:35 minutes takes

+    * 36 minutes with 1 thread (4.2x realtime)
+    * 16.5 minutes with 4 threads (1.9x realtime)

+The lattice rescoring part that is very memory intensive is executed in a single thread.
+So, if your server has many cores but relatively little memory (say 16 cores and 16 GB), you can set `nthreads = 5`, and use up to 3 parallel decoding processes.